GLASS TREASURES (Christmas Visions Part 1)

-Last year, my daughters’ ballet teacher gave them tiny glass globes with ballerinas inside .
-They love those tiny globes.
-I am not sure whether it is the minute details and the delicate features, the beauty of the ballerina inside, or if it is the representation of a teacher they adored- whatever it is, for my girls, the globes are treasures.
+Last year, my daughters’ ballet teacher gave them dainty snow globes.
+I am not sure whether it is the minute details, the delicate features, the beauty of the ballerina, or the reminder of a teacher they adored, but there is something that causes them to treasure this gift.

 Then it occurs to me, we are all glass treasures.